TABLE OF CONTENTS

 5. Calculating Discounts

 BES will calculate discounts based on the extent and effectiveness of private stormwater management efforts.
-Two distinct calculation methods are used one for each class of ratepayer.
+Two distinct calculation methods are used, one for each class of ratepayer.
 The total value of full, partial and supplemental discounts will not exceed 100% of the onsite portion of the stormwater management charge.
+The City will not grant discounts when stormwater is discharged off of the subject property to a City sewer, storm sewer or drainage system.

 A. Single-Family Residences.
 BES calculates discounts based solely on the private onsite management of stormwater discharged from roof areas and calculated as follows: